 For conducted systems, receiver spurious emissions are specified separately for FDD and TDD systems.

-For conducted FDD systems, as the transmitter and the receiver are both on at the same time and can be specified on separate connectors, the receiver spurious emissions should not significantly increase the total spurious emission level.
+For conducted FDD systems, as the transmitter and the receiver are both on at the same time and can be specified on separate connectors, the receiver spurious emissions are not expected to increase the total spurious emission level.
 The receiver spurious emission limit is therefore lower than the transmitter spurious emission limit, so the total is approximately equal to the transmitter spurious emission level.

 For OTA FDD systems, the requirement is over the air and hence the transmitter and receiver cannot be separated, so there are no receiver spurious emission requirements needed.